crashkonijn/GOAP/README.md

 # Usage

-The goap system contains mainly out of 3 parts; The GoapAgent, GoapGoal and GoapAction classes.
+The goap system consists mainly out of 3 parts; The GoapAgent, GoapGoal and GoapAction classes.
 The examples folder contains a very basic example of a basic implementation

 ## GoapAgent